minimkrr/Portfilio_Software_Engineering/Week6.md

 ## Limitations of tests

-The check doesnt check if the word is actually a work of if there is a problem in the file
+The check doesnt check if the word is actually a word of if there is a problem in the file with a blank line or not real word.